-This activity considers the barriers you may face that are related to a mental, cognitive or sensory ability.
+This activity looks at whether you can navigate and make your way along a planned route to a planned destination.
+It considers the barriers you may face that are related to a mental, cognitive or sensory ability.
 Environmental factors (such as being unable to cope with crowds or loud noises) may be considered.
+If you need prompting to set out on a journey, but do not need someone to accompany you, you may still score points.